Featured image of post Run!

 • Red: something’s wrong, action to be taken

-With a glance and a few scrolls, I need to know the overall status of our entire perimeter.
+With a glance and a few scrolls, I need to be aware of the overall status of our entire perimeter.

 This allows me both to check that no major problems have occurred overnight, and to anticipate potential incidents for the day ahead.